Web Design Tips: Key Highlights

 19. Create A Style Guide

-A style guide in web design is a comprehensive document that outlines and defines the visual and design elements that collectively create a cohesive and consistent brand identity for a website.
+A style guide is a comprehensive document that outlines and defines the visual and design elements that collectively create a cohesive and consistent brand identity for a website.

 By following the guidelines outlined in the style guide, design teams can maintain consistency, streamline collaboration and effectively communicate the brand’s visual identity to both internal team members and external stakeholders.